A textbook lesson on disruption

 The second and longer-term challenge for business leaders is how to better anticipate and manage strategic surprise.
 It’s one thing to acknowledge that the world changes quickly and that events in distant markets may have unexpected consequences on strategic commitments.
 It’s another to create capabilities that can help companies be better prepared and more resilient when those surprises occur.

 Because only time will tell what the Brexit vote really means.
-Is it a domestic political story confined to the United Kingdom?
+Is it a domestic political story confined to the UK?
 Or might it signal a broader retreat from globalization and a withdrawal from economic trade relations that have been developed over the last 60 years?
-If the latter, it could potentially trigger a cascade of instability—not only within the European Union, but also with the EU’s trading partners around the world.
+If the latter, it could potentially trigger a cascade of instability—not only within the EU, but also with the EU’s trading partners around the world.

 So where’s the upside?

-At the moment, it’s difficult to know where opportunities may lie.
+At the moment it’s difficult to know where opportunities may lie, or how resilience and preparation helps you deal with uncertainties and unexpected events, in turn powering performance.
 But sudden change means that advantage can be seized by those who are ready to act.
 For example, there are already opportunities where companies can acquire valuable assets that have suddenly dropped in price.

 The upside, therefore, may be found for those organizations that can mobilize before the dust settles.
 Companies that can move beyond denial and paralysis, recognize the many variables in play, and develop a plan of attack should be better positioned in the evolving UK and EU marketplace.
 Companies that sit on the sidelines may see opportunity pass them by.